crate/crate/docs/general/ddl/replication.rst

 ============

 CrateDB :ref:`allocates <gloss-shard-allocation>` each shard to a specific node.
-Normally, CrateDB dynamically allocates shards to continually satisfy the requirement that the primary shard and replica shards must all reside on different nodes.
+Normally, CrateDB dynamically allocates shards to satisfy the requirement that the primary shard and replica shards must all reside on different nodes.
 This requirement means that for *one* shard and *n* replicas, you must have *n + 1* nodes.
-If CrateDB is unable to satisfy this requirement, it will give the table a *yellow* :ref:`health status
+If CrateDB is unable to satisfy this requirement, it will give the table a *yellow* :ref:`health status <sys-health>`.
-<sys-health>`.

 ..
 TIP::